 - 1. Persons conducting the investigation may not: - a.
 Subject the Police Officer under investigation to offensive language or threaten disciplinary action, except a Police Officer refusing to respond to questions or submit to interviews shall be informed that failure to answer questions about the alleged misconduct to job related conduct may result in disciplinary action; - b.
 Make any promise of reward or leniency as an inducement for the Police Officer to answer any questions; or - c.
-Be a direct witness. - 1.
-Persons deciding whether to impose formal discipline may not be the investigator. - C. Pre-Determination Meeting (aka Loudermill)
+Be a direct witness.

+2. Persons deciding whether to impose formal discipline may not be the investigator.

+C. Pre-Determination Meeting (aka Loudermill)

-In the event a supervisor is contemplating imposing a formal disciplinary action for sustained charges of misconduct, the employee will be afforded written notice of a predetermination meeting.
+In the event a supervisor is contemplating imposing a formal disciplinary action, as defined above in Section A, for sustained charges of misconduct, the employee will be afforded written notice of a pre-determination meeting.
 The meeting will be held no sooner than ten (10) nor later than twenty (20) calendar days from the date such notice is received by the Police Officer unless otherwise mutually agreed upon by the Association and the City, or by the Police Officer and the Chief or appropriate City official.
-A pre-determination meeting will also be provided for sustained violations of conduct for use of force and/or untruthfulness.
+A pre-determination meeting will also be provided for sustained violations of conduct for use of force, sexual misconduct, and/or untruthfulness.